stevecrawshaw/vs-code-setup/agent-docs/cli-tools-memory.md

   Efficiently replace dozens of Edit tool calls!

-  Before reaching for Read/Edit/Glob tools, ask myself:
+  Before reaching for Read/Edit/Glob tools, ask:

   - Can rg find this pattern faster?
   - Can fd locate these files quicker?
   - Can sed fix all instances at once?
   - Can jq extract this JSON data directly?
-  - Use e.g. rg --help